Data472-Individual-Project-Pipeline/Data-collection-service/README.md

 3. Commit your changes (`git commit -am 'Add new feature`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

+## Contact

+If you have any questions, please feel free to contact the Central Collection Team or project maintainer at aemooooon@gmail.com